Evaluating LLM-Based Regression Test Generation: Introduction

 \section{Introduction}

 Recently, Large Language Models (LLMs) have shown tremendous promise.
-Liu et al. \cite{liu2024largelanguagemodelbasedagents} just published a comprehensive survey of research on the automation of the most important software engineering processes, including requirements engineering, code generation, program analysis, testing, debugging, and end-to-end development and maintenance.
-For instance, the LLM-based AutoCodeRover \cite{autocoderover} can successfully resolve more than 30\% of Github issues in a recent benchmark.
+Liu et al. \cite{liu2024largelanguagemodelbasedagents} published a comprehensive survey of research on the automation of software engineering processes, including requirements engineering, code generation, program analysis, testing, debugging, and end-to-end development and maintenance.